MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/arm-onbarding-us-goverment.md

     > [!NOTE]
     > If **Dynamics Deployment Services \[wsfed-enabled\]** doesn't appear, the authorization process hasn't been completed, or it was completed on another Azure subscription.

-7. On the **Microsoft Azure setup** page, under **Apply a subscription tab**, select **Get a code** and make a note of the information presented.
-You will use this information to configure a tag on the Azure subscription.
+7. On the **Microsoft Azure setup** page, under **Apply a subscription tab**, select **Get a code**, and make a note of the information presented.
+You use this information to configure a tag on the Azure subscription.

 #### Configure the Azure subscription tag